- Stretch them so that they fit you more comfortably.

 But, although stretching can help, the width of the shoe is not the only factor to take into account when looking for shoes that are best for bunions.

 We’ve already established that increased motion in the foot is a major cause of bunions, while various foot conditions, such as overpronation, can make matters worse.
-So, buying shoes that help address these issues can also help your bunions.
+So, buying shoes that help address these issues can also help shrink your bunions.

 More specifically, good quality orthotics that support the arch, align the foot, help straighten the toes and correct the gait, can treat overpronation and the increased motion it causes, and therefore alleviate bunion symptoms, pain and discomfort.